What is battera? ばってら バッテラ

-Although Born In Osaka, Why Does Battera Have a Portuguese Name?
+Although Born In Osaka, Why Does バッテラ ばってら Battera Have a Portuguese Name?
+(Usually written in katakana バッテラ as it is derived from a foreign language.)

 Nevertheless, up until 30 to 40 years ago, it was virtually impossible to find a sushi restaurant in a foreign country.
 I've heard that raw fish was not regarded as a food for human consumption in America and other countries.
 Nowadays, however, sushi restaurants can be found all over the world.
 Authentic sushi shops where sushi is hand-made right before your eyes are no longer a rarity.

-For the original battera, shad was used instead of mackerel.
+For the original バッテラ battera, shad ("kohada" in Japanese) was used instead of mackerel ("saba" in Japanese).
 In the beginning, this pressed sushi was created as a way of enjoying shad when, during one year around that time, there was a large catch of shad and this fish became easy and inexpensive to purchase.

 Before long, when the amount of shad caught dropped and the price increased, mackerel soon replaced shad.